AI Agents in the Enterprise: A Realistic and Encouraging Shift for CIOs and CTOs

 From Chatbots to Virtual Assistants to AI Agents: The Enterprise Evolution

-Most organisations will recognise this journey.
+Most organizations will recognize this journey.

-1. The Chatbot Era
+The Chatbot Era

 Designed to answer simple questions and automate basic responses.
 They reduced support load and improved service response for transactional use cases.

-2. The Virtual Assistant Era
+The Virtual Assistant Era

 These assistants could fetch information, guide users through workflows, and support more contextual interactions.
 They made knowledge more accessible but were largely informational in nature.

-3. The AI Agent Era (Where Enterprises Are Now)
+The AI Agent Era (Where Enterprises Are Now)

 AI agents interpret information, understand context, take guided multi-step actions, and ensure processes continue smoothly across systems and departments.
 They assist with real work, not just conversations.

-4. The Multi-Agent Enterprise (Where the Future Is Heading)
+The Multi-Agent Enterprise (Where the Future Is Heading)

 A Practical View of What AI Agents Can Do Today